SNOW KING OBSERVATORY

 After Max C. Chapman Jr presented payment for Schematic Design, Jakub Galczynski stepped away from his existing architectural office to dedicate his full effort to advancing the observatory.
 During these formative years, Ryan Stanley, President of Snow King Mountain, and Chief Advisor Jeff Golightly played key roles in championing the broader Master Plan.
 Their efforts helped bring the proposal before the City of Jackson and the United States Forest Service, ultimately securing critical approvals that allowed the project to move forward years later.

-( 2021 ) As the project continued to develop over the many years, Jakub Galczynski relocated to Ketchum, Idaho to work at Farmer Payne Architects.
-The move increased the physical distance between him and the observatory project in Jackson, Wyoming, but the project continued to gain momentum.
-To help maintain progress, Galczynski introduced the observatory project to Principal Jamie Farmer, of Farmer Payne Architects, and the team soon joined this extensive effort.
+( 2021 ) As the project continued to develop over the many years, Jakub Galczynski relocated to Ketchum, Idaho to work with Farmer Payne Architects.
+The move increased physical distance between him and the observatory project in Jackson, Wyoming, but the project continued to gain momentum.
+To help maintain this progress, Galczynski introduced the project to Principal Jamie Farmer, Farmer Payne Architects, and he would soon joined this extensive effort.

-Throughout the entire process, the team at Snow King Mountain Resort remained closely involved, contributing to the project from its earliest development through construction.
+Throughout the entire process, the entire team at Snow King Mountain Resort remained closely involved, contributing to the project from its earliest development through construction.
+Max C Chapman Jr, Jeff Golightly, and Ryan Stanley where instrumental in gaining community support, leading to Master Plan approval.
 After years of collaboration, persistence, and incremental progress, the Snow King Observatory officially opened to the public on June 1, 2024 made possible through the leadership and commitment of Max C. Chapman Jr..

-2015 DESIGN PROPOSAL .
-Single-story observatory along Josies Ridge, south Snow King Mtn, maximizing dark sky. :
+2015 INITINAL DESIGN .
+Snow King Observatory along Josies Ridge, south side of Snow King Mountain to maximize night sky views. :

 PROJECT TEAM